TzolkinB/Modern-React-with-Redux/README.md

 ### Blog App
   - uses API Stephen Grider wrote for this tutorial: http://reduxblog.herokuapp.com/
+  - uses [axios](https://www.npmjs.com/package/axios), which is a "Promise based HTTP client for the browser and node.js"
   - video section "Exploring the Posts API"
     - uses Postman, a free application for API Development: https://www.getpostman.com/